This post may contain affiliate links, view our disclosure.

 Sumac, which is made from dried and ground berries, is a brick-colored spice used in Middle Eastern cooking.
 It lends a gorgeous color, and also a tangy tart flavor similar to lemon.

-Sumac Onions are slightly softened and less piquant than raw onion, thanks to the addition of sumac and lemon juice.
+Sumac onions are slightly softened and less piquant than raw onion, thanks to the addition of sumac and lemon juice.
 (They’re somewhat similar to pickled red onion!)
-They add a tangy bite which balances the richness of grilled meat really well.
+They add a tangy bite that balances the richness of grilled meat really well.

-What Do You Serve with Ground Lamb Adana Kebabs?
+What to Serve with Ground Lamb Adana Kebabs

 Just about any type of rice or salad pairs well with this dish.
 Here are a few ideas: